SunKing2/basic-simple-java-jax-rs-rest-web-service/README.md

 Advanced:
 I find I can run the junit tests (which use RestEasy) if I do the following in one terminal:
-`mvn jetty:run`
+`mvn jetty:run -DskipTests`
-and in the other terminal, run the tests (I use eclipse to run them).
+and in the other terminal, run the tests,
+`mvn test`
+(I use eclipse to run them).

 The intention of this is to get you running with a basic system.
 The motivation is to create an environment that works so that you can do the examples in the JAX-RS Java book.
 RESTful Java with JAX-RS 2.0 (Second Edition)